mobxjs/mobx/README.md

 This is an overview of most important functions available in the `mobservable` namespace:

 **observable(value, options?)**
-Turns a value into a reactive array, object, function, value or a reactive reference to a value.
+The `observable` function is the swiss knife of mobservable and enriches any data structure or function with observable capabilities.

+**autorun(function)**
+Turns a function into an observer so that it will automatically be re-evaluated if any data values it uses changes.

 **observer(reactJsComponent)**
-Provided by the `mobservable-react` packaege, turns a ReactJS component into a reactive one, that automatically re-renders if any reactive data that it uses is changed.
+The `observer` function (and ES6 decorator) from the `mobservable-react` turns any Reactjs component into a reactive one.

-**extendObservable(target, properties)**
-Extends an existing object with reactive properties.

-**observe(function)**
-Similar to `observable(function)`.
-Exception the created reactive function will not be lazy, so that it is executed even when it has no observers on its own.
-Useful to bridge reactive code to imperative code.
+From there on it will responds automatically to any relevant change in _observable_ data that was used by its render method.

 ## What others are saying...